sabirdvd/SimSCE_Caption/README.md

 ```

-To run this locally you need GPU and 16GRAM+
+To run this locally you need GPU and 16GRAM+, please have look at this [hugging face post](https://huggingface.co/blog/how-to-generate)  for diffrent generation method (e.g, beam serach)

 ## Training